• Newsletters

 Retinol is a type of retinoid, derived from vitamin A. It's naturally produced by your body and aids in boosting cell turnover to kickstart collagen production and help reduce fine lines and wrinkles.
 It's also a proven treatment for acne and hyperpigmentation.

-"Retinol is the sibling to the more powerful prescription topical retinoids," says Carroll.
-It's a more skin-friendly type of vitamin A that's typically used in mass-market skincare products.
+"Retinol is the sibling to the more powerful topical retinoids, which require a prescription," says Carroll.
+It's a gentler type of vitamin A that's typically used in mass-market skincare products.

 What are the skincare benefits of using retinol?

 Retinol helps unclog pores, exfoliate and smooth skin and diminishes the appearance of hyperpigmentation.
-It also treats fine lines and wrinkles.
-Improved skin hydration and acne treatment are other benefits.
-"It is the ultimate selection for getting-it-all-done skincare," says Mizen.
+It also help diminish the appearance of fine lines and wrinkles.
+"It is the ultimate skincare ingredient," says Mizen.

-According to Carroll, the active ingredient can also thicken the dermis (the layer below the surface of the skin) over time, which makes skin healthier and more youthful-looking.
+According to Carroll, the active ingredient can also thicken the dermis (the layer below the surface of the skin) over time, which makes skin healthier in the long run.

 Can all skin types use retinol?

 Carroll says that any skin type and skin tone can use the ingredient, but sensitive skin types should be extra cautious.
 It tends to be harder for reactive and allergic skin to adjust.
 Mizen doesn't recommend it for people who have skin that's been over-exfoliated (from at-home or in-office treatments), or skin that's sun-damaged.
-Retinol can increase the skin's sensitivity to the sun.
+Retinol can increase the skin's sensitivity to the sun, so you should always wear SPF when using it.

 It is advised to avoid retinol when pregnant.